-The term "territory" in the 1976 liability methodology, and in all methodologies adopted since then, was purely an historical convention: no geographical constraints were imposed on the selection of towns to be included in a territory.
+The term "territory" in the 1976 liability methodology, and in all methodologies adopted since then, was purely an historical convention; no geographical constraints were imposed on the selection of towns to be included in a territory.
 Thus, each of the six territories could contain a variety of non-contiguous towns from all parts of the state.
-This approach is potentially somewhat confusing to the motoring public, who might hold a more geographically-based concept of "territory," and some recent years the Commissioner has been offered proposals for partial imposition of geographic constraints (Massachusetts Division of Insurance, 1980 [17]; AG, 1981 [10]).
-However, each of the reviews since 1977 has indicated substantial variations in pure premiums among neighboring towns.
-Thus, imposition of geographical constraints would carry a cost: a reduction in the claims-experience homogeneity of the resulting territories.
+This approach is potentially somewhat confusing to the motoring public, who might hold a more geographically-based concept of territory; in recent years, the Commissioner has been offered proposals for partial imposition of geographic constraints (Massachusetts Division of Insurance [17], AG [10]).
+Each of the reviews since 1977, however, has indicated substantial variations in pure premiums among neighboring towns.
+Thus, imposition of geographical constraints would carry a cost: a reduction in the claimsexperience homogeneity of the resulting territories.
 The Commissioner, since 1977, has maintained the freedom from geographic constraint in grouping towns into territories, and many of the territories include towns from all corners of the state.